gap-system/gap/INSTALL.md

 Problems specific to Windows

-* The ^-key or "-key cannot be entered.
+### The ^-key or "-key cannot be entered.

 This is a problem if you are running a keyboard driver for some non-english languages.
 These drivers catch the ^ character to produce the French circumflex accent and do not pass it properly to GAP.
 No fix is known.
 (One can type POW(a,b) for a^b.)

-* Cut and Paste does not work
+### Cut and Paste does not work

 You might want to try different shells, starting each of the three .bat files in the `bin` directory: `gap.bat`. `gaprxvt.bat` and `gapcmd.bat`.
 Also, <http://www.gap-system.org/Faq/faq.html#4> might give a remedy.

-* GAP does not work in the remote desktop
+### GAP does not work in the remote desktop

 GAP can not be started in the Windows Command Prompt shell (via `gapcmd.bat`) in the remote desktop.
 To start GAP in the remote desktop, use scripts `gap.bat` or `gaprxvt.bat` which should work in such setting.

-* You get an error message about the `cygwin1.dll`
+### You get an error message about the `cygwin1.dll`

 GAP comes with a version of this dynamic library.
 If you have another version installed (use "Find"), delete the older one (and probably copy the newer one in both places).

+### Something else went wrong

 If all these remedies fail or you encountered a bug please send a mail to
 <support@gap-system.org>.
 Please give:

 * a (short, if possible) self-contained excerpt of a GAP session containing both input and output that illustrates your problem (including comments of why you think it is a bug); and
-* state the type of machine, operating system, (compiler used, if UNIX/Linux) and version of GAP you are using (the line from the GAP banner starting with
+* state the type of machine, the operating system, which compiler you used (if any), and the version of GAP you are using (the line from the GAP banner starting with

         GAP, Version 4.X.Y...

   when GAP starts up, supplies the information required).

 11 Known Problems of the Configure Process